Use this link to access the tournament registration page. Be sure to read/review the information before proceeding to the sign-up page.

 Register for the Fall Meeting and other non-golfing events.
 Remember that you cannot register for the meetings and socials until you have completed the 2017 member registration.

 To renew your WGAWP membership for the 2017 season, be sure that you are logged into the website!
-If you have forgotten your password, use the directions to the right of this article to re-set your password.

 Smart phone users: Consider loading the free GHIN mobile application to your phone.
 Post scores, look up handicaps, even a course calculator that allows you to determine your handicap on any course in the United States.

 "PLAY IT AND POST IT" It's easy from your smart phone!

 Share the good news by providing your name, date, course played, hole number, club used and witness(es) to firstname.lastname@example.org

 Click the "Members" tab for a complete listing and photo gallery of all holes-in-one recorded this season!

 Sheila Kassel recorded her fourth career ace at the River Strand Country Club in Bradenton FL on March 14.
 Playing companions Marla Flinn, Christine Veator and Monique Patenaude celebrate with Sheila the 80 yard, gap wedge shot on the #2 hole of the Triibutary course.

 Golf apparel and accessories sporting the WGAWP logo are available from our online specialty partner LogoSoftwear.
 Choose from sweaters, jackets, shirts, hats, towels and totes from the name brands that you know!